 We’ll see why they feel this way, then encourage them to at least meet with us.
 We’ll explain the benefits of mediation and be clear on what’s involved to settle any doubts about the process.
 If they don’t want to take part, or if we don’t think mediation is a suitable way forward, we’ll inform all parties and discuss other options.

 What if my neighbour is aggressive?

 We’ll always meet those involved separately and properly assess if mediation is the right decision before we bring people together.
 If there are concerns of aggression then we wouldn’t suggest a mediation meeting and we’d consider other options.
-No-one is allowed to shout or use threatening behaviour at a meeting.
-If these rules are broken then we’ll suspend or end the meeting.
-Please be assured this is very rare.

 What if someone breaks the Mediation Agreement?

 It’s less common for people not to stick to an agreement but if it’s no longer working as it should, please come back to us so we can review the situation.

 Our Resolve Service is free for Bolton at Home tenants and any other neighbours involved in the same dispute.
 We offer mediation at a cost for other residents.